‘Synchronic’: a time-traveling bromance thriller with a surprisingly emotional subtext

 Dornan, who isn’t a particularly good actor, doesn’t have as much to do.
 He mostly mopes around his house and cries about his wife and spouts bromides that resemble something you’d hear in a 12-step meeting.
 He’s a good man, a faithful husband, and a loving father, and everything else that male writers imagine about themselves.
 His mundane existence fills him with as much torture as Mackie’s character, who has an inoperable brain tumor and is traveling through time dealing with racist white people.
 This doesn’t seem like a fair deal, and it makes the film’s end, affecting as it may be, ring a little false.
 Ally Ioannides, as Dornan’s low-key teenage daughter, is much more interesting by comparison.

 It doesn’t appear that many other people saw Synchronic this weekend.
-That may be in part because in September warned viewers not to go see the movie in theaters.
+That may be in part because in September the directors warned viewers not to go see the movie in theaters.
 That’ll do it.
 The film didn’t even crack the domestic top 10, even finishing behind Monsters, Inc. There’s no universe in which Synchronic would have been a hit anyway.
 It’s too shaggy and indie to have a lot of mainstream appeal.
 But the outlines of a hit are there.
 Synchronic has a strong concept, cool visuals, a dynamic star, and a low budget.
 It’s Benson and Moorhead’s third or fourth full-length movie, but feels like an audition for something a lot bigger.

 This concludes my review of the Synchronic movie.